 The 5 Great Tank Mates for Koi Fish

 1. Common Goldfish (Carassius auratus) – Best for Ponds

 |Minimum pond size:||150 gallons|

-Common goldfish are an excellent tank mate for koi.
+Common goldfish are excellent tank mates for koi.
 These fish grow large and have sleek bodies which makes them good swimmers.
-They are related to koi and are often referred to as the koi fish’s cousin’.
+They are related to koi and are often referred to as the koi fish’s cousin.
 Common goldfish are cold-water fish that can safely handle the same water conditions as koi.
 They are peaceful and do not bother koi when kept together.
 You will need to keep more than one common goldfish in your koi pond because they like to group for safety.

 2. Shubunkins (Carassius auratus)